xavierpuigf/virtualhome/README.md

 git clone https://github.com/xavierpuigf/virtualhome.git
 pip install -r requirements.txt
 ```
+We also provide a [Jupyter](https://jupyter.org/) notebook with a demo and starting code.
+If you want to run the demo, [install Jupyter](https://jupyter.org/install.html) and run it on your host.
+If you are new to Jupyter, see [Running the Jupyter Notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) for a walkthrough of how to use this tool.

 ### Download Unity Simulator
 Download the VirtualHome UnitySimulator executable and move it under `simulation/unity_simulator`.